 Early is Best

-Many children with a developmental delay are not identified until after they enter school.
+Many children with developmental delays are not identified until after they enter school.

 Early intervention can have a significant impact on a child’s abilities to learn, and it reduces the need for additional interventions later in life.

 Developmental delays can hinder a child’s ability to develop to their fullest potential.
-Click here for a list of developmental milestones for ages 3 to 36 months.
+Download a free app from the Centers for Disease Control and Prevention to track your child’s milestones.

 Red flags are warnings of potential problems.
 If your child displays any of these signs, talk to a doctor or call ECI at 936-634-4703 for an evaluation.